 Tip: You don’t need to purchase a phone directly through Google Fi to access the three networks and hotspots!
 Price compare any of the phone models above to find the best deal so you can receive the higher quality service.

 Google Fi does offer device protection for $5 per month, but Clark doesn’t recommend it.
 Check to see if your credit card offers free device protection instead.

 The activation process was simple and seamless, and Google Fi doesn’t charge any activation fees.

 Before I switched to Google Fi, I decided to abandon both my iPhone and my unlimited plan with Sprint.
 After comparing prices around the web, I purchased the Moto G6 through Google Fi to make setup even easier.
 Plus, the purchase came with a $100 credit per phone on my future bills.

 I received my new phone, with the SIM card already inside, less than one week after ordering.
 My phone number transferred easily, and it took about 15 minutes to get my service up and running.

 Call and Text Performance

 Since joining Google Fi in February 2019, I have experienced zero dropped calls and zero missing text messages — at home and abroad.

-I also tested Wi-Fi calls through Duo and WhatsApp to avoid the $0.20 per minute fee during my trip in Ireland.
+I also tested Wi-Fi calls through Duo and WhatsApp to avoid the $0.20 per minute fee during my trip to Ireland.
 Wi-Fi voice calls to family in the U.S. worked well.
 I did experience poor quality during a video call, but my hotel also provided poor internet service.

 After landing in Ireland, I noticed a delay — about 5-10 minutes — for my service to activate.
-This delay has been typical in every country that I visit.
-Once the network establishes a connection, my service is seamless.
+This delay has been typical in every country that I’ve visited.
+Once the network establishes a connection, my service has been seamless.

 Google Fi claims to offer high-speed data both domestically and internationally.
 While I don’t regularly stream music or videos on my phone, I haven’t experienced any issues with downloads or buffering.

 I used the Speedtest by Ookla app to test download and upload speeds.
 The average was 36 Mbps download and 35 Mbps upload — plenty fast for video streaming.